-We are using Craft CMS for a client website that is too complicated for WordPress and not complex enough for Drupal.
+We are using Craft CMSfor a client website that is too complicated for WordPress and not complex enough for Drupal.
 One of the great things about Craft is that they’ve thought about how to move configuration from development to production.
-This is required for almost any site of any size, since developers should be making changes in the development environment but need a way to migrate the code and content structure changes to staging and then production.
+Sites of almost any size require this because developers make changes in the development environment but need a way to migrate the code and content structure changes to staging and then production.
 I’m not sure they’ve entirely solved this issue, but they’ve taken a crack at it.

 - Login to the server where your development environment is.